Jonathan’s Landing Golf Club (The Match)

 Referencing the Par-5 2nd as “the prettiest and most strategically demanding hole on the course,” Werner explained, “With a large water hazard along its right side, the tee shot invites players to take on as much risk in order to shorten the hole and gain a better angle to a narrow green that slopes from back to front, featuring a false front.”

-On the back nine, the Par-4 13th is reminiscent of both the Par-3.5 14th at Ohoopee Match Club and the Par-4 16th at nearby The Park West Palm, another Gil Hanse design.
-At 298 yards, this drivable Par-4 features a slightly elevated, severely contoured green, protected by a greenside bunker, five bunkers positioned sixty yards short, and a steep run-off behind the green.
+On the back nine, the Par-4 13th is reminiscent of the Par-3.5 14th at Ohoopee Match Club.
+At 298 yards, the drivable Par-4 features a slightly elevated, severely contoured green, protected by a greenside bunker, five bunkers positioned sixty yards short, and a steep run-off behind the green.

 “When you’re standing on the tee, you think it’s an easy hole, but if you carry it even slightly long, a short chip can quickly run off the green,” said Spector.
 “I’ve made eagle, birdie a handful of times, and I’ve bogeyed the hole more often than I’ve made par.”